Tricky TV: Series 3

 Series 3 consisted of twenty episodes, and ran from 14 September – 15 October 2010.
 Episodes 1-14 were presented by Stephen Williams.

 Tricky Quickies

 Tricky Quickies was a cut-down version of the show with a duration of five minutes.
 Series 1 had 10 episodes, while series 2 had 15 episodes.

 The Quick Trick Show

-The Quick Trick Show was a sister show of Tricky TV, also presented by Mulhern, and also featuring magic tricks, "wicked wind-ups", illusions, and step-by-step guides to tricks.
+The Quick Trick Show was the predecessor to Tricky TV, also presented by Mulhern, and also featuring magic tricks, "wicked wind-ups", illusions, and step-by-step guides to tricks.
 Five series were produced and aired on CITV between 1999 and 2002.